 top of page

 We suggest you read the EDS HSD criteria on the EDSSociety and also the GP toolkit.
 Write down your symptoms and any family history.
-Make an appointment with your GP and describe the symptoms and if they are unaware of HSD/EDS alert them to the EDS HSD toolkit It might need a second appointment to do the assessment.
+Make an appointment with your GP and describe the symptoms.
+If they are unaware of HSD/EDS, alert them to the toolkit.
+It might need a second appointment to do the assessment.
 Often your GP will not be able to do the assessment and will refer you to a rheumatologist.
-If you want you can pay and go privately but you will still a referral in the UK .
+If you want you can pay and go privately but you will still generally need a referral in the UK.

-There are strong links between neurodivergence and joint hypermobility, symptomatic hypermobility, and this is an exciting area of research we are supporting.
+There are strong links between neurodivergence and symptomatic hypermobility, and this is an exciting area of research we are supporting.
+It is likely that connective tissues are different than the general population in some of these neurodivergences.

 Where can I find out more information about EDS/HSD?

-Feel free to join us as a member or follow our Page, instagram or twitter to find up to date information and posts.
-We also have a lively facebook group.
+Feel free to join us as a member or follow us on social media to find up to date information and posts.
+We also have a lively Facebook group.

 For children and young people they will be referred to a paediatrician in the UK who will oversee all issues for the child.
 Children are not often diagnosed early as most children are naturally joint hypermobile (flexible).
 However symptomatic hypermobility is much more than that and can affect the whole body/brain.
-Our inforgraphic explains more visually .
+Diagnoses are pGJH or pgHSD or EDS for children and young people since 2023.

-For children , young people, parents/carers, professionals in education, social care, health or academics we would suggest reading the articles on the linktree here and the latest peer reviewed paper in the Journal Child Care in Practice Co-occurring Physical health challenges in neurodivergent children and young people: A topical review and recommendation
+For children, young people, parents/carers, professionals in education, social care, health or academics we would suggest reading the articles here and the latest peer-reviewed paper in the Journal Child Care in Practice: Co-occurring Physical health challenges in neurodivergent children and young people: A topical review and recommendation.

 Hypermobility doesn't usually affect the heart muscle directly but can also cause abnormalities in the part of your nervous system that controls bodily functions you do not actively think about, such as the beating of your heart.
 This is known as your autonomic nervous system.